bash-bastion/bash-core/docs/api.md

 ### core.init()

-Initiates global variables used by other functions
+(DEPRECATED) Initiates global variables used by other functions.
+Deprecated as this function is called automatically
-@deprecated

 _Function has no arguments._